-AHAT 5223 Special Populations & Concerns for the Athletic Trainer (2:2:0,F) Examination and discussion of issues related to sports nutrition and the physiological demands of exercise.
+HPAT 5223 Special Populations & Concerns for the Athletic Trainer (2:2:0,F) Examination and discussion of issues related to sports nutrition and the physiological demands of exercise.
 Survey of injury and illness risk factors associated with sports participation by the preadolescent/adolescent, geriatric, disabled, male, and female athlete.
-ISBN: 978-0-7817-9779-5; ISBN: 978-0-7360-5803-2
+ISBN: 978-0-7817-9779-5; 918-1-4925-0162-6

-AHAT 5225 Clinical Experience III (2:0:17-27\,F) A supervised educational experience in athletic training under the supervision of an athletic trainer, certified, and in good standing with the BOC or other healthcare professional.
-The objective is to obtain hands-on experiences in a variety of athletic training settings
+HPAT 5225 Clinical Experience III (2:0:17-27,F) A supervised educational experience in athletic training under the supervision of an athletic trainer, certified, and in good standing with the BOC or other healthcare professional.
+The objective is to obtain hands-on experiences in a variety of athletic training settings including intercollegiate, high school, and clinical/industrial.
+Contact hours per week for Clinical Experience courses (I-IV) may vary based on the clinical side where the student is assigned for the semester.
+No textbook is required.

-AHAT 5227 Current Medical Diagnosis & Treatment (2:2:0,F) Physician presentation of the medical approach to the management of musculoskeletal disorders and afflications.
+HPAT 5227 Current Medical Diagnosis & Treatment (2:2:0,F) Physician presentation of the medical approach to the management of musculoskeletal disorders and afflications.
 Course content includes etiology, differential diagnosis, prognosis, medical and surgical management, and prophylactic measures for each condition relevant to athletic training.
-ISBN: 978-0-8036-3821-1
+ISBN: 978-0-8036-3917-1

-AHAT 5228 Clinical Experience IV (2:0:17-27\,F) A supervised educational experience in athletic training under the supervision of an athletic trainer, certified and in good standing with the BOC other healthcare professional.
-The objective is to obtain hands-on experiences in a variety of athletic training settings including intercollegiate, high school, and clinical/industrial. \ Contact hours per week for Clinical Experience courses (I-IV) may vary based on the clinical site where the student is assigned for the semester.
+HPAT 5228 Clinical Experience IV (2:0:17-27,F) A supervised educational experience in athletic training under the supervision of an athletic trainer, certified and in good standing with the BOC other healthcare professional.
+The objective is to obtain hands-on experiences in a variety of athletic training settings including intercollegiate, high school, and clinical/industrial.
+Contact hours per week for Clinical Experience courses (I-IV) may vary based on the clinical site where the student is assigned for the semester.
 No textbook is required.

-AHAT 5234 Pharmacology (2:2:0,F/IVC) This course provides a survey of pharmacology and covers key concepts related to the cellular actions, therapeutic uses, and side effects of major drug classes that are relevant to the practice of Allied Health clinicians.
+HPAT 5234 Pharmacology (2:2:0,F/IVC) This course provides a survey of pharmacology and covers key concepts related to the cellular actions, therapeutic uses, and side effects of major drug classes that are relevant to the practice of Allied Health clinicians.
 ISBN: 978-0-8036-4029-0

-AHAT 5300 Advanced Anatomy for Sports Medicine (3:2:3,F) THIS COURSE IS NOT FOR MASTER OF ATHLETIC TRAINING STUDENTS.
+HPAT 5300 Advanced Anatomy for Sports Medicine (3:2:3,F) THIS COURSE IS NOT FOR MASTER OF ATHLETIC TRAINING STUDENTS.
 Integrated study of gross human anatomy embodying gross morphology and coordinating with development and histological aspects of the body.
 Included in regional dissection with emphasis on integumentary, musculoskeletal, nervous, and circulatory systems of the extremities.
-ISBN: 978-1-45111-945-9; ISBN: 978-1-6040-67453 or ISBN: 978-1-4160-5951-6
+ISBN: 978-1-45111-945-9; 978-1-6040-67453 or 978-1-4160-5951-6

-AHAT 5302 Therapeutic Exercise (3:2:3,F) Assimilation of all aspects of patient evaluation, treatment, and rehabilitation of injuries, with a focus on functional rehabilitation and return to activity.
+HPAT 5302 Therapeutic Exercise (3:2:3,F) Assimilation of all aspects of patient evaluation, treatment, and rehabilitation of injuries, with a focus on functional rehabilitation and return to activity.
 ISBN: 978-0-8036-1364-5

-AHAT 5303 Management & Prevention of Injuries (3:2:3,F) A study of athletic training room procedures stressing the practical aspects of care and prevention of athletic injury is included.
+HPAT 5303 Management & Prevention of Injuries (3:2:3,F) A study of athletic training room procedures stressing the practical aspects of care and prevention of athletic injury is included.
 The course covers the cognitive, affective and psychomotor objectives of athletic training room procedures and management of acute injuries.
-ISBN: 978-0-07-802264-7; ISBN: 978-155642-797-8
+ISBN: 978-0-07-802264-7; 978-155642-797-8

-AHAT 5305 Biomechanics (3:3:0,F/IVC) Biomechanics of the musculoskeletal system and integrated human movement with clinically relevant applications.
+HPAT 5305 Biomechanics (3:3:0,F/IVC) Biomechanics of the musculoskeletal system and integrated human movement with clinically relevant applications.
 ISBN: 978-0-7817-7422-2